ballerina-attic/docs-ballerina-vscode-extension/en/docs/get-started/install.md

 ## Installing the Ballerina extension

-1. Install the Ballerina VS Code Extension from [Marketplace](https://marketplace.visualstudio.com/items?itemName=WSO2.ballerina).
+1. Install the Ballerina VS Code Extension from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=WSO2.ballerina).

 3. Open a Ballerina `(.bal)` file or a [Ballerina Package](https://ballerina.io/learn/package-references/) to activate the extension.